 Capital assets are long-lived, and costly for both initial acquisition and maintenance.
-ARC's research on Asset Performance Management provides a framework for organizations to analyze their asset management needs, develop effective strategies, and get the most return on assets (ROA).
+ARC's research on Asset Performance Management (APM) concept provides a framework for organizations to analyze their asset management needs, develop effective maintenance strategies, and get the most return on assets (ROA).

 Asset Performance Management, or APM, has become a popular catchphrase for a variety of functions that help asset-intensive organizations get the most value out of their costly equipment investments.
-Unfortunately, it is rare to find two cases where APM means the same thing which makes it difficult to compare and evaluate solutions.
-ARC's new model for APM resolves this problem by clearly establishing the scope of APM.
-This includes defining the key processes that must be managed, associated stakeholders, and outlining the landscape that effective APM solutions address.
+Unfortunately, it is rare to find two cases where Asset Performance Management means the same thing which makes it difficult to compare and evaluate solutions.
+ARC's new model for Asset Performance Management resolves this problem by clearly establishing the scope of APM.
+This includes defining the key processes that must be managed, associated stakeholders, and outlining the landscape that effective APM software solutions address.

 How Can ARC Help?

-Functioning as members of your own internal APM team, ARC's analysts can add our unique knowledge of technologies, suppliers and other APM programs to accelerate your continuous improvement efforts.
+Functioning as members of your own internal Asset Performance Management team, ARC's analysts can add our unique knowledge of technologies, suppliers and other APM programs to accelerate your continuous improvement efforts.